The Most Effective 16-Minute Workout Anytime Routine | Wealth of Geeks

 - Lie face down on the floor.
 Bring your arms over your head and keep your knees straight.

-- After taking a deep breath, so your abdomen does not leave the ground, raise your arms and legs up.
+- After taking a deep breath, raise your arms and legs so your abdomen does not leave the ground.

 - Return to the starting position after holding for 2-3 seconds.